AntaresSimulatorTeam/Antares_Simulator/INSTALL.md

 ```

 Note :
-> all vcpkg command further described must be run from vcpkg folder.
+> all vcpkg further described commands must be run from the vcpkg folder.
 This folder will be named [vcpkg_root] later in this document.

 #### 2 Install dependencies